 Generic service can lead to customer dissatisfaction and disloyalty while a subtle personalization can lead to a ‘moment of wow’.
 Delivering a personal experience is not easy, it is more than just getting the demographics right.
 Savvy customers are not often satisfied with basic personalization and expect the context of the interaction to be understood in advance.
 It is about delivering the right experience, to the right person, at the right time, in the right context.

-4. Predictive Customer Experience
+4. Predictive customer experience

 Proactive customer care and predictive customer care are often used interchangeably.
 However, proactive denotes something that is qualitative and knowledge-based, while predictive refers to something that is quantitative and based on hard data points.
 Companies need to put to use transactional, behavioral data and advanced analytics to develop deep insights about customers.

-Contact centers need to predict the customer’s interaction intent based on behavioral, transactional and interaction history and be proactive about servicing.
+Contact centers need to predict the customer’s interaction based on behavioral, transactional and interaction history and be proactive about servicing.
 Predicting the interaction intent accurately can help contact centers to retain an excellent customer experience even during spikes and surges.
 When done right, this will skyrocket your customer experience.

 These 4Ps may not be and cannot be the only aspects a contact center should measure to improve customer experience.
-They are not the typical contact center metrics that are featured on contact center KPI dashboards, but they are indeed the most important aspects of customer experience that future of businesses depend on.
+They are not the typical contact center metrics that are featured on contact center KPIs dashboards, but they are indeed the most important aspects of customer experience that future of businesses depend on.